freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 pciconf(8) for the -D switch.

 TODO: automatically activate the BAR on mapping, this is not done yet.
-Problem there is the need to avoid the resource conflict with the possible future attachment of the kernel driver.
+There is a problem with avoiding the resource conflicts on possible future attachmens of the kernel driver.

 Sponsor: The FreeBSD Foundation
 Sponsor: Mellanox Technologies